I'm a paragraph. Click here to add your own text and edit me. It's easy.

 It is cause and effect, leaning back is main problem that causes other natural moves to increase, like turning the upper body and leaning inside the hill.
 It is very hard to overcome these NATURAL MOVES and replace them with SKI MOVES.
 Especially when the average skier only skis about 6 times a season, and very few take lessons.
 Ski MovesTM is the name of our teaching system that gives us a unique competitive advantage.

 It is also hard to know how you are moving, so very clear and consistent goals are needed.
-Instructors then provide the feedback.
+Instructors provide the feedback.
 If instructors are regularly creating new ways to ski, then it becomes even harder to replace the natural moves with timeless SKI MOVES.

 We are teaching downhill skiing not across the hill skiing.
 Momentum is mass times velocity, and velocity is speed and direction.
 In a traverse, or when making very completed turns, the speed is low and the direction is across the hill.
 This reinforces turning the shoulder rather than working from the ground up.